LayoutVLM: Differentiable Optimization of 3D Layout via Vision-Language Models: Experiments

 \subsection{Ablation Study}

 We conduct an ablation study to assess the key components of our approach.
 In w/o Visual, the VLM was replaced with an LLM.
 The ablation w/o Self-Consistency removes the step of validating predicted constraints with raw poses, while w/o Const. placed objects based solely on predicted poses, without performing optimization.
 As shown in \Cref{tab:pretrained_ablation}, the results confirm the effectiveness of our method’s design.
 Although w/o Visual still uses the same optimization process, which improves physical feasibility, we observe a clear advantage in using a VLM.
 This likely stems from the VLM’s ability to leverage rendered scenes and asset views to enhance spatial planning (e.g., arranging groups of objects in distinct regions).
 The comparison with w/o Const. confirms that VLMs alone were insufficient; our scene representation—consisting of both numerical object poses and spatial relations-is essential for generating practical layouts.
 Finally, we observe that self-consistency takes advantage of our scene representation to help ensure that placements met both physical and semantic requirements.
+We also analyze the effects of two key components in our proposed scene layout representation.
+The results indicate that \textbf{spatial constraints are crucial for ensuring physical validity}, particularly in preventing object overlap, while a good numerical initialization contributes to better semantic scores.